Thank you for stopping by.

 The agreement you make for an insurer to INSURE that you will never lose a penny, due to market losses, is that you and your benefactor both participate in market gains.

-Usually the company will offer you all of the gains up to 10% or 12%.
+Usually the company will offer you gains up to 10% or 12%.
 The company then takes everything over that.

 The CHART BELOW clearly shows the benefit of The Indexing Strategy and never losing any money.